kryptt/lslint-loader/README.md

 ### Options

-You can pass directly some [eslint options](http://eslint.org/docs/user-guide/command-line-interface) by
+You can pass directly some [lslint options](http://lslint.org/docs/user-guide/command-line-interface) by

 - Adding a query string to the loader for this loader usabe only